Volunteer with Bear-Paw!

 Help us make the next 25 years of conservation a success!

 Board / Committee Member: Volunteers with a specific interest are welcome to join our Land Protection, Finance, Membership Development, and Outreach & Education committees.
 This is a monthly commitment to share your passion and expertise with Bear-Paw.
-All committee meetings are in the early evenings and will be held via Zoom until further notice.
+All committee meetings are in the early evenings, and may be held in person or on Zoom.

 Ambassador: Do you love to take photos?
 Bear-Paw can use your pictures to promote our beautiful region and the importance of land conservation.
 Photos are shared on our website and social media, with all credit to the photographer.